huggingface/transformers/docs/source/en/tasks/monocular_depth_estimation.md

 <Tip>

-To see all architectures and checkpoints compatible with this task, we recommend checking the [task page](https://huggingface.co/tasks/depth-anything).
+Check the [Depth Estimation](https://huggingface.co/tasks/depth-estimation) task page to view all compatible architectures and checkpoints.

 </Tip>